OscarAC/aws-bincity/README.md

 &nbsp;

-The CodePipeline service is responsible for orchestrating the three CodeBuild projects and passing the artifacts pulled from the code repository, this artifacts are stored in a third S3 bucket (please visit the full list of components deployed for a description of all components and permissions).
+The CodePipeline service is responsible for orchestrating the three CodeBuild projects and passing the artifacts pulled from the code repository, these artifacts are stored in a third S3 bucket (please visit the full list of components deployed for a description of all components and permissions).

-The Lambdas CodeBuild is responsible for creating a CloudFormation Change set that will deploy or update the Stack for the lambda functions, which in turn, will create the API Gateway for the interaction with the lambdas, and store the lambdas code in its corresponding S3 bucket.
+The Lambdas CodeBuild is responsible for creating a CloudFormation Changeset that will deploy or update the Stack for the lambda functions, which in turn, will create the API Gateway for the interaction with the lambdas, and store the lambdas in its corresponding S3 bucket.

-All the resources necesary for the packaging of the different components of the application are contained in the code repository, for the Lambdas Stack, the CloudFormation definition can be found in the functions/ directory.
+All the resources necessary for the packaging of the different components of the application are contained in the code repository, for the Lambdas Stack, the CloudFormation definition can be found in the functions/ directory.

-It's important to consider, that the stack can be extended to create different deployment environments (staging, uat, production, etc..) considering there are extra costs for such.
+It's important to consider, that the stack can be extended to create different deployment environments (staging, UAT, production, etc..) considering there are extra costs for such.

 &nbsp;